sum1won/summod/README.md

 Serpent Fiend
 +3 att, +4 strength, 3X summon speed

-IV.
-General Changes
+#### General Changes

-IV.1 Scales:
+##### Scales:
 Growth/Death: Income 3%->2% per scale

 Ohlmann - both excellent in short term gold, and excellent in long term gold.
 Production is a bit weak, because it don't give much money and resources become weaker quite fast.
 I also think that sloth 3 is not punitive enough

 Maerlande -  I think growth is too obvious if you want money.
 If I remember correctly, Calahan used +2% for growth and gave production the other percent in his version of CBM for serious competition.
 I think that makes quite a difference to put a bit more decision between these two.
 Right now, I find growth is almost always a better choice.

-sum1won: I’m including this discussion since I expect this is the biggest change in the mod.
-I’d also note that I modeled income and total gold from growth and order, and the comparison suggests that growth is significantly better over the long term, and nearly as good over the short term.
+sum1won: I?m including this discussion since I expect this is the biggest change in the mod.
+I?d also note that I modeled income and total gold from growth and order, and the comparison suggests that growth is significantly better over the long term, and nearly as good over the short term.
 The largest difference in gold is around turn 8-15 (varies depending on how aggressive expansion is) and never really rises above ~5% of income/total gold.
 Largest difference I saw was a few hundred gold.

-IV.2 Sites
+##### Sites

 Steel ovens level 0->1